virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

   "this": {}
 }
 ```
+where
-- `settings` - fields values predefined at [user setting form](http://docs.cloudscripting.local/creating-templates/user-input-parameters/) (Optional).
+- `settings [optional]` - fields values predefined within a [user setting form](http://docs.cloudscripting.com/creating-templates/user-input-parameters/)
-- `license` - parameters from prepopulate action (Optional).
-- `event` - object of parameters from [events](http://docs.cloudscripting.local/reference/events/).
-This parameters separate on before and after event parameters (Optional).
-So [actions](/reference/actions/) can be used before and after executing event.
-- `this` - parameters object is sent with procedures name(Optional).
-Mode details about `this` parameter is [here](/reference/placeholders/#procedure-placeholders)
+- `license [optional]` - link to fetch parameters specified within [prepopulate](http://docs.cloudscripting.com/creating-templates/user-input-parameters/) custom script.
+It enables to customize default field values and can be further initialized through [placeholders](http://docs.cloudscripting.com/reference/placeholders/) `$(license.{any_name}` within a manifest.
+- `event [optional]` - object entity with [event](http://docs.cloudscripting.com/reference/events/) parameters.
+Can be of two types that allows initiation of a particular [action](http://docs.cloudscripting.com/reference/actions/) before and after event execution
+- `this [optional]` - parameters object to be transmitted within the procedure body.
+See [more details](http://docs.cloudscripting.com/reference/placeholders/#procedure-placeholders) on this parameter.

 Iteration can be executed by `env.nodes`, `nodes`, `env.contexts` and `env.extdomains` objects: